murkl/arch-os/docs/CONTRIBUTING.md

-make build            # the release, as a machine runs it make tarball          # the release, as a stock Arch ISO downloads it make iso              # the release, as a bootable image make -C iso smoke     # boot the newest image and wait for its first page make locales          # every translation template, and every catalog brought up to it make version          # what this build is called make oak              # fetch the runtime again, at the release OAK_VERSION names make clean            # every build output, taken back; the runtime stays
+make build            # the release, as a machine runs it make tarball          # the release, as a stock Arch ISO downloads it make iso              # the release, as a bootable image make image            # ...only the image, out of the release already in dist/ make smoke            # boot the newest image and wait for its first page make locales          # every translation template, and every catalog brought up to it make version          # what this build is called make tag              # the tag that releases it, written out of oak.yaml make oak              # fetch the runtime again, at the release OAK_VERSION names make clean            # every build output, taken back; the runtime stays
 ```